-RIA is a research center of the University at Buffalo, The State University of New York, and a national leader in the study of alcohol and substance abuse issues.
+RIA is a research center of the University at Buffalo, The State University of New York, and a national leader in the study of alcohol and substance use disorders.
 RIA’s research programs, most of which have multiple-year funding, are supported by federal and private foundation grants.
 RIA is located at 1021 Main Street, Buffalo, New York.

-Research includes topics related to a variety of issues, including the following: the etiology, prevention and treatment of addictions; the role of alcohol and other drugs in violence; needs of special populations, including minorities, women and youth; family functioning and its relationship to alcohol and substance use; the assessment and treatment of persons arrested for driving while intoxicated; the social, medical, psychological and neurophysical aspects of addictions; gambling.
+Research includes topics related to a variety of issues, including the following: the etiology, prevention and treatment of addictions; the role of alcohol and other drugs in violence; needs of special populations, including minorities, women and youth; family functioning and its relationship to alcohol and substance use; the social, medical, psychological and neurophysical aspects of addictions; gambling.

 RIA has an NIAAA-funded postdoctoral training program for qualified individuals who seek to pursue a career in alcohol research.
 The program focuses on two primary areas: (1) etiology and course of alcohol use and misuse and (2) treatment of alcohol use disorders.
 Further information can be obtained by contacting either Kenneth E. Leonard, PhD, or R. Lorraine Collins, PhD, by email or by telephone, 716-887-2566.

-Addictions treatment is offered on an outpatient basis in the Buffalo area through RIA’s Clinical Research Center.
+Addictions treatment is offered on an outpatient basis in the Buffalo area through RIA’s Addiction Treatment Services.
 A culturally diverse staff of licensed and certified professionals from the fields of psychology, medicine, nursing and alcoholism counseling provides services to clients and their families.
 For treatment services outside RIA’s area, contact the the Regional Alcohol and Drug Awareness Resources (RADAR) Center in your state, the National Institute on Alcoholism and Alcohol Abuse (NIAAA) or the National Institute on Drug Abuse (NIDA).

 We do not maintain statistical files for public dissemination, but encourage you to contact the New York State Office of Alcoholism and Substance Abuse Services in Albany (518-473-3460) or the National Clearinghouse for Alcohol and Drug Information in Maryland (800-729-6686 or 301-468-2600) for statistical information as well as free publications on a variety of topics.